-The number of AU5000 atomisers installed on an aircraft depends upon the aircraft type, swath width and application rate (see Calibration section) but 6-12 units are normally recommended to ensure an even swath.
+The number of AU7000 atomisers installed on an aircraft depends upon the aircraft type, swath width and application rate (see Calibration section) but a minimum of four units is recommended to ensure an even swath in conventional spraying.

-AU5000 installation kits are supplied complete with all accessories including attachment clamps, variable restrictors, diaphragm check valves for instant chemical shut-off and all necessary pipework, hardware etc.
+AU7000 installation kits are supplied complete with all accessories including attachment clamps, variable restrictor units, diaphragm check valves for instant chemical shut-off and all necessary pipework, hardware etc.